michaelrommel/rsyncmachine/README.md

 directories to a local directory defined in the configuration file.
 Multiple source locations gan be given, even from multiple hosts.

-If you have not backed up for a longer time rsyncmachine determines the amount of space needed and if that is not available it successively deletes the oldest oldest backups.
+Before actually transferring the files `rsyncmachine.pl` determines the amount of space needed and -- if that is not available -- it successively deletes the oldest oldest backups.
 The last one is preserved though and an error generated, if there is still not enough space.